ranisalt/node-argon2/README.md

 [node-argon2-cli](https://github.com/ranisalt/node-argon2-cli).**

 ### Usage
-It's possible to hash using either Argon2i (default), Argon2d and Argon2id, and verify if a password matches a hash.
+It's possible to hash using either Argon2i, Argon2d and Argon2id (default), and verify if a password matches a hash.

 To hash a password: